archqua/wc3icons/README.md

 ## Pretraining
 In some cases, in order to initialize weights, transformators were for 1 epoch (pre)trained in autoencoder manner with L1 loss function.
+Pretraining of transformators was done on the opposites of their actual domains (photo-to-icon transformator was pretrained in icon-to-icon mode) to prevent transformators from preserving images to much.

 ## Parameters